3-star brokerage rating

 Additional Features

-Fractional-share Trading: Only full shares can be traded at Truist Trade.
+Fractional-share Trading: Only whole shares can be traded in a Truist Trade account.

-IRA Service: Both Roth and Traditional IRAs can be opened through Truist Trade.
+IRA Service: You can open Roth and Traditional IRAs through Truist Trade.

-Dividend Reinvestment Plan: DRIP service is available for stocks and funds in a Truist Trade account.
+Dividend Reinvestment Plan: DRIP is available for stocks and funds in Truist Trade accounts.

-Fully-Paid Stock Lending Program: Offered in full-service securities accounts at Truist.
+Fully-Paid Stock Lending Program: This service is available only in full-service securities accounts at Truist.

 Recommendations

-Small Accounts: Truist Trade’s $60 maintenance fee makes it less ideal for small investors.
-Robinhood could be a better alternative.
+Small Accounts: The $60 annual fee makes Truist Trade less ideal for small investors.
+Instead, Robinhood may be a better choice.

 Truist Trade Review Judgment